rcmolina/MaxDuino/README.md

 https://github.com/rcmolina/MaxDuino_BETA/tree/master/Troubleshooting

 11/06/2022: SdFat improvements.
-ZX:inject the real filename into the fake ay header + Refixed inversion for zx loading. zx81:Removed initial pause from zx81 loading to avoid inversion problems.
+ZX:inject the real filename into the fake ay header + Refixed inversion for zx polarity loading. zx81:Removed initial pause from zx81 loading to avoid inversion problems.

 No more version Numbers due to collaborative new contributions for the project, so ROLLING VERSION now.